 One of my pet peeves about some translations of the Bible is the way translators have added masculine pronouns that don’t exist in the original texts.
-This was done in the interest of clarity, but in this day and age these additions can give the impression that parts of the Bible were written mostly to men.
+This was done in the interest of clarity, but in this day and age, these additions can give the impression that parts of the Bible were written mostly to men.
 Here is an example from Paul’s teaching about spiritual gifts.

 Paul’s admonition about spiritual gifts in Romans 12:6-8

 In Romans Chapter 12, many English translations add seven male pronouns that are not in the original biblical manuscripts.
-While using male pronouns was consistent with literary practices of the day and considered to be inclusive of women in some cases, English language usage has changed so much today that not only are the added pronouns unnecessary, they can interfere with our understanding of this passage.
+While using male pronouns was consistent with literary practices of the day and considered to be inclusive of women in some cases, English language usage has changed dramatically.
+Not only are the added pronouns unnecessary today, they interfere with our understanding of this passage.
 This is especially true for children, young adults, and anyone who didn’t grow up in the church.

-Jesus Betrayed and Arrested in John 18:1-5
+Jesus betrayed and arrested in John 18:1-5

 1 When he had finished praying, Jesus left with his disciples and crossed the Kidron Valley.
 On the other side there was a garden, and he and his disciples went into it.
-2 Now Judas, who betrayed him, knew the place, because Jesus had often met there with his disciples.
+2 Now Judas, who betrayed him, knew the place because Jesus had often met there with his disciples.
 3 So Judas came to the garden, guiding a detachment of soldiers and some officials from the chief priests and the Pharisees.
-They were carrying torches, lanterns and weapons.
+They were carrying torches, lanterns, and weapons.
 4 Jesus, knowing all that was going to happen to him, went out and asked them, “Who is it you want?”
 5 “Jesus of Nazareth,” they replied.

 “I am he,” Jesus said.
 (And Judas the traitor was standing there with them.)
 When Jesus said, “I am he,” they drew back and fell to the ground.
+(NIV 2011)

 13 Moses said to God, “Suppose I go to the Israelites and say to them, ‘The God of your fathers has sent me to you,’ and they ask me, ‘What is his name?’
 Then what shall I tell them?”
 14 God said to Moses, “I AM WHO I AM.
 This is what you are to say to the Israelites: ‘I AM (ego eimi) has sent me to you.’

 Jesus was not answering a simple question of human identity in John 18; He was making a claim of deity.
 This was God speaking.
 And when He declared “I AM” the force of His voice may have caused the ground to quake in response (something we in California can imagine all too well!).
 Unfortunately, this nuance is missed in most translations.

 (And if you’re still using the 1984 NIV, I suggest it’s time to upgrade…)